bdongmd/atlas-run3-multitops-bsm-joboptions/README.md

 Set by the gridpack parameter in run.sh.

 0: no gridpack mode

 1: generating gridpack

 2: generating events with gridpack.
 In this mode, the seed number used in last step should be use as the seed.
 This is because it look for the output directory in last step.
 This may be avoided using input LHE file option(under development).

 (TODO): The tmp workdir hasn't been removed yet for testing.
+The whole workflow needed to be tested

 ## Make validation plots